open-quantum-safe/profiling/README.md

 This repository is to contain software geared to collect performance numbers across the algorithms supported by liboqs at different levels of the software and network stack.

 Particularly, measurements will be collected using
-1) ´liboqs´ library-level performance testing using ´speed_sig´ and ´speed_kem´
+1) ´liboqs´ library-level performance testing using ´speed_sig´ and ´speed_kem´ for execution performance numbers and ´test_sig_mem´ and ´test_kem_mem´ for memory consumption numbers (heap and stack)
 2) ´openssl´ application-level performance testing using ´speed´
 3) ´openssl´ "basic network"-level raw handshake performance testing using ´s_time´
 4) "Simulated"/controlled network-level performance testing [not yet implemented]